 Some months ago information at hand says Tuberculosis kills more than HIV/AIDS, and now, viral hepatitis has a more severe death rate compare to HIV/AIDS and Tuberculosis (TB).
-A new study by scientists has confirmed this discovery over rising global deaths connected to viral hepatitis.
+A new study by scientists confirmed this discovery over rising global deaths connected to viral hepatitis.
 In the study, mortality has risen beyond 60 per cent in the last 20 years relatively due to the sporadic increase in world population.

-Based on the above revelation, the World Health Organisation (WHO) has thus called on countries and organisations to expand vaccination programmes, focus on preventing mother-to-child transmission of Hepatitis B and increase access to treatment for Hepatitis B and C, to help ensure these targets were met.
+Based on the above revelation, the World Health Organisation (WHO) thus called on countries and organisations to expand vaccination programmes, focus on preventing mother-to-child transmission of Hepatitis B and increase access to treatment for Hepatitis B and C, to help ensure these targets were met.